apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>GeneratePodOrdinalService indicates whether to create a corresponding Service for each Pod of the selected Component.<br />If sets to true, a set of Service will be automatically generated for each Pod.
-And Service.RoleSelector will be ignored.<br />They can be referred to by adding the PodOrdinal to the defined ServiceName with named pattern <Service.ServiceName>-<PodOrdinal>.<br />And the Service.Name will also be generated with named pattern <Service.Name>-<PodOrdinal>.<br />The PodOrdinal is zero-based, and the number of generated Services is equal to the number of replicas of the Component.<br />For example, a Service might be defined as follows:<br />- name: my-service<br />  serviceName: my-service<br />  generatePodOrdinalService: true<br />  spec:<br />    type: NodePort<br />    ports:<br />    - name: http<br />      port: 80<br />      targetPort: 8080<br />Assuming that the Component has 3 replicas, then three services would be generated: my-service-0, my-service-1, and my-service-2, each pointing to its respective Pod.</p><br />
+And Service.RoleSelector will be ignored.<br />They can be referred to by adding the PodOrdinal to the defined ServiceName with named pattern <code>$(Service.ServiceName)-$(PodOrdinal)</code>.<br />And the Service.Name will also be generated with named pattern <code>$(Service.Name)-$(PodOrdinal)</code>.<br />The PodOrdinal is zero-based, and the number of generated Services is equal to the number of replicas of the Component.<br />For example, a Service might be defined as follows:<br />- name: my-service<br />  serviceName: my-service<br />  generatePodOrdinalService: true<br />  spec:<br />    type: NodePort<br />    ports:<br />    - name: http<br />      port: 80<br />      targetPort: 8080<br />Assuming that the Component has 3 replicas, then three services would be generated: my-service-0, my-service-1, and my-service-2, each pointing to its respective Pod.</p><br />
 </td>
 </tr>
 </tbody>